zarkoselak/pretty-date-js/README.md

-# pretty-date-js
+# pretty-date-js :hourglass:

 #### How to use

-To use pretty-date-js first install it from npm `npm install pretty-date-js`
+To use pretty-date-js first install it from npm `npm install pretty-date-js`<br>

-after module is installed require it in your projects</br>
+after module is installed require it in your project</br>
 `var pretty = require('pretty-date-js');`

-then just pass date in valid time format
+then just pass date in valid time format <br>
 `var myPrettyDate = pretty("2012-03-25", options);`
 ```javascript
 {